dwyl/book/README.md

 ### "*Front End*"?

-In web development, there is ***one language*** that *all* web browsers understand: ***JavaScript***
+In web development, there is ***one language*** that *all* web browsers understand: ***JavaScript*** As a result it is the _most popular programming language_:

 The web browser or mobile device (displaying content in a "*web view*") is referred to as the "*Front End*"